 If you tend to drink the same kind of coffee day in and day out and want to liven it up a bit, a coffee syrup is an excellent way to do that.
+You can make it at home, but if you’d like to buy syrup, you’re in luck!
 There are all kinds of flavors available, and they’re suitable for everything from putting a splash of flavor in a cup of black coffee to adding a new layer to the taste of a carefully crafted latte.

 We took a look at some of the syrups you might run across and wrote reviews to give you a better idea of what they have to offer.
-We also included a quick buyer’s guide at the end, just in case you wanted a little something extra when you take a look to see what’s available.
+We also included a quick buyer’s guide at the end so you can make an informed choice.
+Keep reading for our list of the best coffee syrups!

 Vanilla and hazelnuts pair well with the robust flavors of dark roast coffees, and some of the best vanilla and hazelnut syrups available are in this four-pack from Torani.
 When you add caramel and French vanilla, this package includes all the best Torani coffee syrups.